ethan0905/Starton_hackathon_2022/README.md

 </div>

 ## 🤏 Pitch
-We are 4 students from 42 school and we have been experiencing issues with our client payement (deadline, terms of contract, ...).
+#### Where does the idea of payconsent come from ?
+Actually, we, as newly freelance devs, have been experiencing issues with a client payment.
+Even to this day we did not receive the money.
-We used blockchain technology to solve this problem.
+We wanted to solve this problem using Blockchain technology.
+And that’s how we thought about Payconsent.

 ## 📔 Summary

  - [❗ Problem](#-problem)